1ux/DCF77Decode/README.md

                      Minutes Bits(21 to 27)
 ```

-The 7 relevant bits for minute decoding are marked.
-If you start counting from 0 non left to right, the area marked starts at the 21st digit.
+The 7 bits relevant for minute decoding are marked.
+If you start at 0 and count from left to right, the marked range begins at the 21st digit.
-If you now relate the significance of the bits to the above graphic, the following calculation results:
+If you now relate the meaning of the bits to the graphic above, the following calculation results:

 `(1*1)+(0*2)+(0*4)+(1*8)+(0*10)+(0*20)+(1*40)=49`